caporaso-lab/developing-with-qiime2/book/plugins/how-to-guides/maximize-compatibility.md

 With `<my-plugin-deps-distro>` corresponding to the distribution where the QIIME 2 dependencies for your plugin live, and `<my-plugin-dep-1>` being the QIIME 2 dependenc(ies) needed.
 Note that if you have plugin dependencies spanning multiple distributions, you'll need to include each distribution's channel in your environment file.

+## Automated Testing using Continuous Integration (CI) and Github Actions (GHA)

 The weekly development builds of the QIIME 2 distributions can help you make sure your code stays current with the distribution(s) you are targeting as you can automate your testing against them.
 [](setup-dev-environment) will help you install the most recent successful development metapackage build (again, usually weekly, but sometimes the builds fail and take time to debug).

-There are a couple of things that we recommend implementing to help you ensure that your plugin remains compatible within the QIIME 2 ecosystem:
+There are a couple of things that we recommend implementing to help you ensure that your plugin remains compatible within the QIIME 2 ecosystem (discussed below).

-1. Continuous Integration (CI) to regularly run your plugin's unit tests within the type of QIIME 2 environment where it should be used (i.e. Amplicon, Metagenome, Tiny plus custom selections).
+### Continuous Integration (CI) to regularly run your plugin's unit tests within the type of QIIME 2 environment where it should be used (i.e. Amplicon, Metagenome, Tiny plus custom selections).

 To implement this, you'll need to create a Github Action (GHA) that will be triggered each time you make a commit to your repository - either through a pull request (PR) or a direct commit to one of your remote branches.
 Github Actions can be a bit confusing to set up, so we'd recommend familiarizing yourself with [this GHA guide](https://hutchdatascience.org/GitHub_Automation_for_Scientists) before moving forward.